DrPhist/mgfs/README.md

 ## How to use
 First mount your MongoDb database: `mgfs test /path/to/mount/dir`.
 You may now go to the directory specified as the mount point, and see the collections (directories), and documents (json files).
 You may read, update, or delete the documents.
-You may also read GridFs files under the specified prefix (`fs` by default).
+You may also read and delete GridFs files under the specified prefix (`fs` by default).

 Don't forget to unmount the database when you are done (`umount /path/to/mount/dir`).

 ## Todo
 - [x] Support GridFS read
+- [x] Support GridFS remove
 - [ ] Support GridFS write
 - [ ] Show GridFS file names